ioccc-src/winner/all/README.md

 Each sub-directory contains all the entries for a single year.
 Often the file names match one of the last names of the author.
-Judges' hints are given in files of the form ``*.hint''.
+Judges' hints are given in files of the form `README.md`.

 You may need to tweak the Makefile to get everything to compile correctly.
-Read the hint files for suggestions.
+Read the README.md files for suggestions.

-The rules for a given year are given in the file named ``rules''.
+The rules for a given year are given in the file named `rules.txt`.
 Each archive contains a copy of the rules for the upcoming contest.

 The following URL is the official archive of the winning entries: